-OBJECTIVE 4: Expand access to medication-assisted treatment for individuals addicted to prescription drugs.
+OBJECTIVE 4: Expand access to Medications for Addiction Treatment for individuals addicted to prescription drugs.

 OBJECTIVE 5: Expand access to naloxone for overdose prevention.

 "9-6-10" Approach - 9 Action Teams focusing on 6 priority areas, with 10 key objectives

 OBJECTIVE 6: Promote increased utilization of the statewide Prescription Drug Monitor Program (PDMP) in California, known as the Controlled Substance Utilization Review and Evaluation System (CURES), in order to decrease misuse and diversion of prescription drugs.

 OBJECTIVE 7: Increase data collection and information sharing across agencies and organizations to enhance safe practices and reduce poor outcomes related to prescription drug abuse.

 Working Together to Reduce Prescription Drug Abuse and Overdose Deaths

 OBJECTIVE 10: Seize opportunities to positively influence policy, at the local as well as State and Federal levels, by identifying and communicating community factors that are contributing to prescription drug abuse.